Chapter 26:

 Without another word he disappeared into the fog as silently as he had arrived, teleportation circle fading where he stood.

-Liora broke the seal and read quickly, her eyes darting across the page.
+Liora broke the seal and read quickly.
 Her lips parted slightly, just once.

 “What does it say?”